idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - highlighting punctuation characters in TM exact matches which are defined in "Do not match" option.
 - replacing background color with strike-through line for the missing words at the comparison between the current segment and fuzzy matches.
-- new "R" symbol in the grid for repeated segments regardless of their propagation status.
+- 4"R" symbol in the grid for repeated segments regardless of their propagation status.
 - marking segments edited in the current session - see the red asterisk in the grid.
 - showing the origin of the translation in the grid:
   - Machine Translation - see the MT symbol.